Art and Art History News

 Parthenon Frieze: The Athenian Mirror as Embodiment of Polis,” while Jessica

 Hinckley's paper was titled “Lee Price: Art and the Out-of-Body Experience.”
-Katlyn and Jessica are pictured to the far
+Katlyn and Jessica are pictured to the far left of presenters.

 New Spring 2012 Courses